gauravsingla05/flutter_video_status_app/README.md

 ## Getting Started

-* Upload all php files to the server.
+* Open project->phpFiles directory.
+* Copy flutter directory along with all files into main directory of your website.
-* Open lib>admin.dart
+* Open lib->admin.dart
-* Replace http://192.168.43.187/ with your website name.
+* Replace all http://192.168.43.187/ with your website address.